Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Result

-\textbf{Environmental Modeling and Interactive Capabilities.} We evaluated the models' environment modeling and interaction capabilities by recording success, timeout(TO), and execution failure(EF) rates over 100 test episodes(Fig.\ref{fig:rate_comparison}).
-The C2FARM model exhibited a high failure rate(up to 42\%) due to trajectory execution failures.
-Similarly, the random viewpoint model saw the majority of its test episodes end in failure because of execution errors.
+\textbf{Environmental Modeling and Interactive Capabilities.} We evaluated the models' environment modeling and interaction capabilities by recording Success, Timeout (TO), and Execution Failure (EF) rates over 100 test episodes (Fig.\ref{fig:rollout}).
+The C2F model exhibited a high failure rate (up to 42\%) due to trajectory execution failures.
+Similarly, the Random model saw the majority of its test episodes end in failure because of execution errors.
 Although only 4\% of the BC model's episodes ended due to execution errors, 82\% failed due to timeouts.
 In contrast, our model showed a 13\% failure rate from trajectory errors and only 9\% from timeouts, indicating effective integration of low-level motion execution.

-As shown in Table \ref{tab:Information Gain}, we also analyzed the average steps to first interaction(FI) and non-interactive steps(NI) per model.
-The BC model exhibited frequent non-interactive steps, correlating with its high timeout rate, suggesting difficulty learning precise manipulations from limited demonstrations.
+As shown in Table \ref{tab:Information Gain}, we also analyzed the average steps to First Interaction (FI) and Non-interactive steps (NI) per model.
+The BC model exhibited frequent non-interactive steps, correlating with its high timeout rate, suggesting difficulty learning precise ROI location and action skills from limited demonstrations.
 In contrast, our model initiated interactions more quickly, reducing non-interactive steps, and demonstrating superior accuracy in modeling environmental dynamics and structural understanding after training.

-\textbf{Ablation Study.} We evaluated the impact of three strategies on manipulation performance:(1) viewpoint-centric voxel alignment(Section \ref{sec:alig}), (2) viewpoint-aware demo augmentation(Section \ref{sec:aug}), and (3) task-agnostic auxiliary rewards(Section \ref{sec:aux}).
-Separate ablation tests were conducted for each, as well as a combined test removing all strategies.

-Table \ref{tab:ablation} shows that each strategy effectively improved success rates(SR), with voxel alignment and viewpoint-aware augmentation contributing the most, as success rates dropped by approximately 40\% without them and auxiliary rewards added around 6\% improvement.
+\textbf{Ablation Study.} We first evaluated the impact of three strategies on manipulation performance: viewpoint-centric voxel alignment (Sec IV.B), viewpoint-aware demo augmentation (Sec IV.C), and task-agnostic auxiliary rewards (Sec IV.D).
+Table \ref{tab:ablation} shows that each strategy effectively improved success rates (SR), with voxel alignment and viewpoint-aware augmentation contributing the most, as success rates dropped by approximately 40\% without them and auxiliary rewards added around 6\% improvement.